-The ordinary requirement is the following two courses: MA 112 College Algebra and MA 253 Statistics.
+Mathematics requirements for general studies are the following two courses: MA 112 College Algebra and MA 253 Statistics.
 Based on the result of a placement test or their SAT/ACT scores, students may be required to take Fundamentals of Mathematics (MA 101) as a prerequisite for MA112.
 Approved substitutions are the following: